-Ring in the New Year with a festive dessert that's delicious and guilt-free.
-We're sharing our favorite healthy New Year's eve desserts so go ahead and indulge a few more sips of champagne.
+Ring in the New Year with a festive dessert that's both delicious and guilt-free.
+We're sharing our favorite healthy New Year's Eve desserts, so go ahead and indulge in a few more sips of champagne.

-Bite sized and perfect for your New Year's party, this rich chocolate truffles get extra protein (and flavor!) from jumbo cashews.
-So go ahead and indulge in one or two.
-Make them ahead and serve just before party time.
+Bite-size and perfect for your New Year's party, these rich chocolate truffles get extra protein and flavor from jumbo cashews.
+Make them ahead and chill up to 24 hours before serving.

-This New Year's eve party dessert is as easy as scooping and serving.
-Tart grapefruit sorbet and purchased vanilla ice cream are the perfect pair when topped with a big splash of bubbly prosecco.
-Make it extra easy for party time by pre-scooping your ice cream and keeping it in the freezer till the clock strikes midnight!
+This New Year's Eve party dessert is as easy as scooping and serving.
+Tart grapefruit sorbet and purchased vanilla ice cream are the perfect pair when topped with a big splash of bubbly Prosecco.
+Make it extra easy at party time by scooping ahead of time and keeping the scoops in the freezer until the clock strikes midnight!

-These fruity layered desserts are the perfect party recipe.
-They're filled with raspberries and pink moscato and you can make them well ahead of party time.
-Set them our on your New Year's party buffet and watch them disappear.
+Cheers to these fruity layered party desserts!
+They're filled with raspberries and pink Moscato, and you can make them well ahead of party time.
+Set them out on your New Year's party table and watch them disappear.

-Ring in the New Year with a tried and true favorite.
-This low-fat dessert recipe swaps chia seeds for oil but keeps all the chocolately goodness you love in a brownie.
-Make a big batch before party time and serve them as part of your New Year's dinner.
+Ring in the New Year with a tried-and-true favorite with a twist.
+This low-fat dessert recipe swaps chia seeds for oil but keeps all the chocolaty goodness you love in a brownie.
+Make a big batch before party time and serve them at the end of your New Year's dinner.